MoCoMakers/nf_streamlit/README.md

 <br>
 Clone this repo.<br>

-Copy `app/.streamlit/config.toml.example` to be just `config.toml`.<br>
-Copy `app/.streamlit/secrets.toml.example` to be just `secrets.toml` and fill in the desired password.
+Copy `app/.streamlit/secrets.toml.template` to be just `secrets.toml` and fill in your database credentials.

 Then run:<br>
 ```